ghacks Technology News

 Windows Vista Codec

 All the important codecs are in the package, including xvid, windows media video 9, ffdshow, ogg and ac-3 acm.
-The codec package can be installed in Windows Vista and Windows XP and runs on 32-bit and 64-bit versions of the operating systems.
+The codec package can be installed on Windows Vista and Windows XP systems, and runs on 32-bit and 64-bit versions of the operating systems.

-Installing a Windows Vista Codec Package can have direct impacts on system performance, stability and multimedia output.
-It is therefor recommended to be very cautious when installing a Windows Vista Codec Package.
+Installing the codec pack can have direct impacts on system performance, stability and multimedia output.
+It is therefore recommended to install only the codecs that you are missing.

 A viable alternative is to install a media player that comes with so called binary codecs which can only be used in this program and cannot be accessed by other applications.
 This has the immense advantage that those codecs cannot “pollute” the system and cause stability and performance issues which windows vista codec packs can.